 Today I have two charming, hilarious, wickedly smart boys who eat old cheerios they find in between their car seats just like the toddlers who breastfed for a year might do.

 And I could give zero fucks about it.

-How to Know If You’re Ready to Stop Breastfeeding
+How to Know If You’re Ready to Quit Breastfeeding

 For me, I knew I was missing out on cuddle sessions with my baby, who would often fall asleep in my husband’s arms after he fed him formula while I was pumping.